London Underground 1995 Stock

 The London Underground 1995 Stock is a type of rolling stock used on the Northern line of the London Underground.
 A total of 106 six-car trains were built, entering service between June 1998 and April 2001, replacing the 1959 Stock, 1962 Stock and 1972 Stock.
-They are very similar to the 1996 Stock used on the Jubilee line.
+They are externally similar to the 1996 Stock used on the Jubilee line.

 History

 In the early 1990s, one aspect of work to comprehensively refurbish the Northern line involved the replacement of the 1959 Stock, 1962 Stock and 1972 Stock trains in use at the time.
+Bidders for the new trains included GEC Alsthom, Siemens, Bombardier and ABB.
+In December 1994, London Underground announced that GEC Alsthom (later Alstom) had won the £700 million contract.
+The new trains would be based on the trains under construction for the Jubilee line.

-In April 1995, London Underground and GEC Alsthom (later Alstom) signed a Private Finance Initiative (PFI) deal worth £400m to provide 106 six-car trains.
+In April 1995, a Private Finance Initiative (PFI) deal worth £400m was signed between London Underground and Alstom to provide 106 six-car trains.
 Unlike previous rolling stock contracts on the Underground, GEC Alsthom were contracted to design, build and finance the new trains - as well as maintain the trains for at least a 20 year period (extendable to 36 years).
-London Underground then pays Alstom depending on the availability and reliability of the trains.
+London Underground would then pay Alstom depending on the availability and reliability of the trains.

 The trains were built in Washwood Heath, Birmingham, although the bodyshells were manufactured in and imported from Spain.
 Construction began in 1996, with one car going on public display as part of the Lord Mayor's Show on 9 November 1996.
 The first train was delivered to Ruislip depot on 20 December 1996, and testing began in early 1997.
 The first train entered passenger service on 12 June 1998, and the final train entered service on 10 April 2001.